gitdatgitdat/DAT-Autopilot-Hash-Grabber/README.md

 ---
 ## DAT-Autopilot-Hash-Grabber

-This toolkit is designed to quickly collect Windows Autopilot registration (hardware hash) information from new or freshly imaged devices while at the Windows OOBE (Out-of-Box Experience) screen.
+Quickly collect Windows Autopilot registration (hardware hash) information from new or freshly imaged devices while at the Windows OOBE (Out-of-Box Experience) screen.
 It wraps the official Microsoft `Get-WindowsAutoPilotInfo.ps1` script with a simpler wrapper for field use.

 ---